-North West Parents and Friends Association of Mentally Handicapped Children limited was incorporated as a company limited by guarantee without a share capital, under the Companies Act 1963.
+North West Parents and Friends Association for Persons with Intellectual Disability limited was incorporated as a company limited by guarantee without a share capital, under the Companies Act 1963.
 The company’s Memorandum of Association (section6) limits the liability of each member to such amounts as may be

 required but not exceeding €I each.

 North West Parents and Friends are governed by a Board of Directors.
 Company law requires the Directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that year.

 Although a large portion of our funding is received from the Department of Education and Science and The Health Service Executive, we must find additional funding ourselves to continue improving the quality of life of our service users, which is why your support is so essential.
 We have a number of very active branches

 in Tireragh, Carrick-on-Shannon and Manorhamilton.
 Each Branch is autonomous and contributes largely to the social activities of its community.
 It is also available to supply information to parents and provide a forum for discussion on where they can get proper advice and guidance in regard to their problems.

 Innovative Step forward